 Governmental funds.
 The focus of the governmental funds of the District is to provide information on near-term inflows, outflows, and balances of spendable resources.
 Such information is useful in assessing the financial requirements of the school district.
 In particular, unassigned fund balance may serve as a useful measure of the net resources available for spending at the end of the year.
-Unassigned fund balance represents amounts that are neither nonspendable, restricted, committed, or assigned - they are the residual balance.
+Unassigned fund balance represents amounts that are neither non-spendable, restricted, committed, or assigned - they are the residual balance.

-As of the end of the current fiscal year, the governmental funds of the school district reported a combined ending fund balance of \$38,320,976, a decrease of \$30,078,384.
-As noted earlier, the consumption of bond proceeds to build three new elementary schools was the major contributing factor for the decrease.
-Of this total fund balance, \$26,574,500 is restricted by 1) state law or by grant agreements for a specific purpose, \$7,685,092 is assigned, the bulk of which is located in the elementary interlocal agreement fund, \$3,979,766 is unassigned, and \$81,618 is non-spendable (inventory and prepaid expenditures).
+As of the end of the current fiscal year, the governmental funds of the school district reported a combined ending fund balance of \$29,361,377, a decrease of \$9,844,388.
+As noted earlier, the consumption of bond proceeds for safety and security projects was the major contributing factor for the decrease.
+Of this total fund balance, \$16,182,553 is restricted by 1) by state law or by grant agreements for a specific purpose, \$8,481,062 is assigned, the bulk of which is assigned for the multidistrict cooperative agreement, \$4,578,240 is unassigned, and \$119,522 is non-spendable (inventory and prepaid expenditures).

-The general funds are the main operating funds of the elementary and high school districts.
-At the end of the current fiscal year, \$501,701 of the fund balance was assigned for encumbrances, \$5,130,791 was assigned for instructional purposes and early retirement incentives, \$4,011,436 was unassigned and available for any general operations, and the remaining \$58,942 was non-spendable fund balance (prepaid expenditures).
-As a measure of the liquidity of this fund, it may be useful to compare the total fund balance of \$9,702,870 to total fund expenditures which represents approximately 16% of the total general fund expenditures.
+The budgeted general funds are the main operating funds of the elementary and high school districts.
+At the end of the current fiscal year, \$609,170 of the fund balance was assigned for encumbrances, \$4,491,823 was unassigned and available for any general operations, and the remaining \$70,873 was non-spendable fund balance (prepaid expenditures).
+As a measure of the liquidity of this fund, it may be useful to compare the total fund balance of \$5,171,866 to total fund expenditures which represents approximately 9% of the total general fund expenditures.

-Helena School District operates nine special revenue funds, which account for activities related to transportation of students; food service; tuition payment to out-of-district schools and facilities; employer retirement benefits; federal program activities; adult education; facility rentals; and technology programs.
-The combined total fund balance of these funds at fiscal yearend is \$28,618,106.
-Of this total, \$22,676 is non-spendable prepaid expenses, \$26,574,500 is restricted by state law or grant agreements, \$2,052,600 is assigned for encumbrances, and a deficit \$31,670 is unassigned.
+Helena School District operates eleven special revenue funds, which account for activities related to transportation of students; food service; tuition payment to out-of-district schools and facilities; employer retirement benefits; federal program activities; adult education; facility rentals; and technology programs.
+The District early implemented GASB Statement 84, Fiduciary Activities, in fiscal year 2020 and reclassified the student activity fund and scholarship fund as special revenue funds.
+The combined total fund balance of all special revenue funds at fiscal year-end is \$10,329,639.
+Of this total, \$48,649 is non-spendable prepaid expenses, \$7,983,665 is restricted by state law or grant agreements, \$2,297,325 assigned for encumbrances and by the District for a specific use.

-The debt service funds have a total balance of \$320,317, an increase of \$550,782 from the previous year.
-As of June 30, 2019, the outstanding general obligation debt in the elementary school was \$59,605,000.
-All of the general obligation debt in high school districts has been paid.
+The debt service funds have a total balance of \$32,502, a decrease of \$287,815 from the previous year.
+As of June 30, 2020, the outstanding general obligation debt in the elementary school was \$57,400,000.
+The high school does not have any general obligation debt.

-The capital projects funds have a total fund balance of \$19,932,194.
-A small portion (\$56,803) is assigned for encumbrances.
-The remaining \$19,875,391 is restricted for safety and security projects related to the most recent bond issue in all elementary and middle school buildings, safety, security, energy conservation, equipping, remodeling or major maintenance projects.
+The capital projects funds have a total fund balance of \$8,224,888.
+A small portion (\$58,502) is assigned by the District for specific use.
+The remaining \$8,166,386 is restricted for safety and security projects related to the most recent bond issue in all elementary and middle school buildings, safety, security, energy conservation, equipping, remodeling or major maintenance projects.
 In November 2013, district voters approved a ten-year building reserve levy for \$1,250,000 at the elementary district and \$750,000 at the high school district.
 The construction of the three new elementary schools and several of the safety and security projects in the elementary and middle school buildings were completed by August 2019.
-In addition, the district completed several projects during the year including re-roofs at Broadwater Elementary, Helena Middle School, CR Anderson Middle School, and Helena High School, land improvements for the bus drop-off locations at Smith and Kessler elementary schools, CR Anderson Middle School, and Helena High School, and Helena High School, building security equipment at Four Georgians Elementary, Rossiter Elementary, Warren Elementary, CR Anderson Middle School, and Helena Middle School, and Helena Middle School, are rebuild of the maintenance building and land improvements of the maintenance department grounds, and technology upgrades.
+The remaining safety & security upgrades were substantially completed during fiscal year 2020.